unimelbmdap/doiget-tdm/docs/workflow.rst

 Make publisher agreements and update ``doiget-tdm`` configuration
 -----------------------------------------------------------------

+As described in :doc:`/publishers/avail_publishers`, many of the publishers require permission to perform TDM and have particular configuration requirements.
-This is often facilitated by an institutional librarian, with whom the publisher subscriptions are made.
+Obtaining such access is often facilitated by an institutional librarian, with whom the publisher subscriptions are made.

 If there are publishers that are in the set of DOIs but not in the :doc:`/publishers/avail_publishers` for ``doiget-tdm``, you can investigate :doc:`/publishers/new_publisher` to add custom functionality to ``doiget-tdm``.